mraible/mongock-docs/site/what-is-mongock/what-is-mongock.md

 </div>

 ## Introduction
-Mongock is a Java based Migration tool as part of your Application code.
-It allows Developers to have ownership and control over Data migrations during the deployment process, allowing safer migrations in Distributed Systems as code and data changes are shipped together.
+Mongock is a Java based migration tool as part of your application code.
+It allows developers to have ownership and control over data migrations during the deployment process, allowing safer migrations in distributed systems as code and data changes are shipped together.

-It was originally designed for MongoDB Data migrations and the product is evolving to provide a wider suite of Database compatibility and cover other feautures for transactional execution use cases that require state management in Distributed systems.
+It was originally designed for MongoDB data migrations and the product is evolving to provide a wider suite of database compatibility and cover other features for transactional execution use cases that require state management in distributed systems.

 ------------------------------------------------

 ## Why Mongock?
-Our mission is to enable Developers to deploy and manage stateful Data migrations in Distributed Systems in a safe and reliable manner.
-If you are looking for migrating data for your Java Application Services in a safe and reliable manner via Code, Mongock is your best bet.
+Our mission is to enable developers to deploy and manage stateful data migrations in distributed systems in a safe and reliable manner.
+If you are looking for migrating data for your Java Application Services in a safe and reliable manner via code, Mongock is your best bet.

 In a nutshell:
-- Mongock is a Java-based tool that you can import in your Application.
+- Mongock is a Java-based tool that you can import in your application.
-- Mongock promotes a Code-first approach for Migrations, allowing developers to write migration scripts in Java which ship with the Application code.
-This enables Code and Database changes to ship together.
+- Mongock promotes a code-first approach for migrations, allowing developers to write migration scripts in Java which ship with the application code.
+This enables code and database changes to ship together.
-- Mongock persists in your Database the changes made.
-This allows Developers to gain more control over the management of changes via Migrations, Rollbacks + other amazing features.
+- Mongock persists in your database the changes made.
+This allows developers to gain more control over the management of changes via migrations, rollbacks + other amazing features.
 - It is the most reliable production-grade solution for MongoDB migrations currently in the market, compatible with Mongo Atlas and different MongoDB versions.
-- Mongock is used in Distributed Systems as the solution implements a solid locking mechanism.
+- Mongock is used in distributed systems as the solution implements a solid locking mechanism.
 - Our team offers great support and is very responsive.
-- We are an open source tool, operating under the Apache License 2.0
+- We are an open source tool, operating under the Apache License 2.0.
 - We maintain and update features regularly.
 - Currently, Mongock is used by several tech companies in different industries.
 - Adopted by well-known frameworks such as JHipster as part of the scaffolding.
 - Can be used together with most, if not all, frameworks.
-- Can run in Standalone projects without depending on frameworks.
+- Can run in standalone projects without depending on frameworks.
-- Great support with the Spring framework overall, with native implementations in SpringBoot.
+- Great support with the Spring Framework overall, with native implementations in SpringBoot.

 Get more information about our support model at [dev@cloudyrock.io​](mailto:dev@cloudyrock.io​) and we can help you walking you to production.